Rosemont, Illinois: Economy

 Rosemont is positioned directly east of O'Hare International Airport and directly northwest of the City of Chicago.
 Due to its location, much of the village is occupied by a large highway interchange, hotels, and office buildings.
 Several major hotel chains operating in the United States have a presence in Rosemont.
 According to Colliers International, the Rosemont/O'Hare office market encompassed approximately 13.325 e6sqft of total inventory in Q1 2017.
 Corporate headquarters in the village include those of Culligan, US Foods, Velsicol Chemical Corporation, World Kitchen, Riddell, Reyes Holdings, the Big Ten Conference, and Haribo of America.

 Additionally, Rosemont operates several visitor-related forums.
 Among these are the Donald E. Stephens Convention Center, used for trade shows and gatherings; the Rosemont Theater, used for award ceremonies and concerts; and the Allstate Arena, used for concerts, professional wrestling (three times hosting WrestleMania), Chicago Wolves hockey, and formerly the DePaul Blue Demons basketball program and Chicago Sky WNBA basketball.
 The village is the sponsor of the Cavaliers Drum and Bugle Corps.
-The village hosts Midwest FurFest, Exxxotica Expo, and Anime Central annually, among other conventions.
+The village hosts Midwest FurFest, Exxxotica Expo, G-Fest and Anime Central annually, among other conventions.